FRTYZ/Translate-Dictionary-API-Project-With-Javascript-ES6/README.md

 #Translate & Dictionary API Project With Javascript ES6

 ## Hello Everyone
 It was a project that I loved.
-I developed using Javascript ES6 structure and OOP.
+I developed using Javascript ES6 structure and OOP (API requests received with async and await).
 Both translate and dictionary API requests work together.
 If the language to be translated is English and a single word is written, the dictionary API works.

 Translated Words can be added to LocalStorage and then the history can be viewed